Jason Stanley: Career

 After receiving his doctorate, Stanley accepted a position at University College, Oxford, as a stipendiary lecturer.
 He then returned to New York and taught at Cornell University until 2000.
 He was later appointed an associate professor of philosophy at the University of Michigan in Ann Arbor.
 In 2004, he moved to the department of philosophy at Rutgers University, where he taught from 2004 to 2013.
 In March 2013, he accepted a professorship at Yale University.

 Stanley has written seven books, including How Propaganda Works (2015) and How Fascism Works (2018).
-Throughout his career, from the work collected in his 2007 book Language and Context, to his 2023 book The Politics of Language, he has bridged the disciplines of philosophy and linguistics.
+Throughout his career, from the work collected in his 2007 book Language in Context, to his 2023 book The Politics of Language, he has bridged the disciplines of philosophy and linguistics.
 He has also contributed to epistemology.
 His books on political philosophy concern propaganda and fascism.
 Stanley's work in political philosophy often views contemporary politics and foreign affairs through the lens of Nazi Germany and the Holocaust.
-He has been interviewed by Vox, NPR, KCRW in Los Angeles, and WBUR in Boston, and appears regularly on MSNBC and other networks.
+He has been interviewed by Vox, NPR, KCRW in Los Angeles, and WBUR in Boston, and appears regularly on MS NOW and other networks.

-On March 28, 2025, Stanley accepted a position at the University of Toronto's Munk School in Canada.
+On March 28, 2025, Stanley accepted a position at the University of Toronto's Munk School of Global Affairs & Public Policy in Canada.
 He stated that he left the United States because of what he saw as America's descent into a fascist dictatorship.
 "I'll be in a much better position to fight bullies," he said.